BLASTchain/blast-tutorial/cross-dom-bridge-eth/README.md

   await response.wait()
 ```

-This is the initial withdrawal transaction on OP Goerli (it would look the same on OP Mainnet).
+This is the initial withdrawal transaction on BL Goerli (it would look the same on BL Mainnet).

 ```js
   console.log("Waiting for status to be READY_TO_PROVE")